awsdocs/amazon-api-gateway-developer-guide/doc_source/apigateway-tagging-supported-resources.md

 # API Gateway Resources That Can Be Tagged<a name="apigateway-tagging-supported-resources"></a>

-Currently tagging is available only for REST API resources in the [Amazon API Gateway V1 API](https://docs.aws.amazon.com/apigateway/api-reference/)\.
+Tags can be set on the following WebSocket API resources in the [Amazon API Gateway V2 API](https://docs.aws.amazon.com/apigatewayv2/latest/api-reference/):
++ `Api`
++ `DomainName`
++ `Stage`

-Tags can be set on the following resources:
+In addition, tags can be set on the following REST API resources in the [Amazon API Gateway V1 API](https://docs.aws.amazon.com/apigateway/api-reference/):
 + `ApiKey`
 + `ClientCertificate`
 + `DomainName`